Empowerment in the Workplace: What It Is and Why It Matters

 • Establishing a mentorship program

 As you can see, empowerment in the workplace can take many different forms.
-At its core, it’s about trusting workers to do the jobs they were hired to do and supporting them with the resources they need to continuously improve, which ultimately yields better outcomes for the business.
+At its core, it’s about trusting workers to do the jobs they were hired to do and continuously supporting them with the resources they need to improve, ultimately yielding better business outcomes.

 Pete Newsome